mavlink/mavros/mavros/README.md

 ### mavros\_node -- all-in-one container

-That is a preconfigured composite node contaier, which provides similar parameters as ROS1 mavros\_node.
+That is a preconfigured composite node container, which provides similar parameters as ROS1 mavros\_node.
 That container loads Router, UAS and configures them to work together (sets uas\_link, etc.).

 Main node.
 Allow disable GCS proxy by setting empty URL.